-As of September 30, 2023, the Company had not yet commenced any operations.
-All activity through September 30, 2023 relates to the Company's formation, and the initial public offering (the "Initial Public Offering") and identifying a target for a Business Combination.
+As of March 31, 2024, the Company had not yet commenced any operations.
+All activity through March 31, 2024, relates to the Company's formation, the initial public offering (the "Initial Public Offering"), identifying a target for a Business Combination, executing agreements, including without limitation the Business Combination Agreement, related to the proposed Business Combination with Innventure, and public filings associated therewith.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering and changes in future value of warrant liabilities.

 The Company has selected December 31 as its fiscal year end.

-The registration statement for the Company's Initial Public Offering was declared effective on October 7, 2021.
-On October 13, 2021 the Company consummated the Initial Public offering of 23,000,000 units (the "Units"), which included 3,000,000 units issued pursuant to the exercise by the underwriter of its over-allotment option.
-Each Unit consists of one Class A ordinary share of the Company, \$0.0001 par value per share (the "Class A ordinary shares"), and one-half of one redeemable warrant of the Company (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one Class A ordinary share at an exercise price of \$11.50 per share.
+The registration statement for the Company's Initial Public Offering (the "IPO") was declared effective on October 7, 2021.
+On October 13, 2021 the Company consummated the Initial Public offering of 23,000,000 units (the "Units"), which included 3,000,000 units issued pursuant to the exercise by the underwriter of its overallotment option.
+Each Unit consists of one Class A ordinary share of the Company, \$0.0001 par value per share (the "Class A Ordinary Shares"), and one-half of one redeemable warrant of the Company (the "Public Warrants"), each whole Public Warrant entitling the holder thereof to purchase one Class A ordinary share at an exercise price of \$11.50 per share.
 The Units were sold at an offering price of \$10.00 per Unit, generating gross proceeds of \$230,000,000.

-Substantially concurrently with the closing of the IPO, the Company completed the private sale of 7,146,000 warrants (the "Private Placement Warrants") to the Company's sponsor, CWAM LC Sponsor LLC (the "Sponsor"), at a purchase price of \$1.00 per Private Placement Warrant, generating gross proceeds to the Company of \$7,146,000.
+Substantially concurrently with the closing of the IPO, the Company completed the private sale of 7,146,000 warrants (the "Private Placement Warrants") to the Company's sponsor, CWAM LC Sponsor LLC (the "Sponsor"), at a purchase price of \$1.00 per Private Placement Warrant, generating gross proceeds to the Company of \$7,146,000 (the "Private Placement").

-Following the closing of the Initial Public Offering on October 13, 2021, an amount of \$232,300,000 (\$10.10 per Unit) from the net proceeds of the sale of the Units in the Initial Public Offering and the Private Placement Warrants was placed in a trust account ("Trust Account") which may be invested in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 180 days or less or in any openended investment company that holds itself out as a money market fund selected by the Company meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company, until the earlier of: (i) the consummation of a Business Combination or (ii) the distribution of the Trust Account, as described below.
+Following the closing of the Initial Public Offering on October 13, 2021, a total of \$230,000,000 (\$10.00 per Public Unit) of the net proceeds from the IPO and the Private Placement were deposited in a trust account ("Trust Account") which may be invested in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 180 days or less or in any open-ended investment company that holds itself out as a money market fund selected by the Company meeting the conditions of Rule 2a-7 of the Investment Company Act, or, as determined by the Company, be invested in cash, or held in an interest-bearing demand deposit account, until the earlier of: (i) the consummation of a Business Combination or (ii) as described below.